tfest-dev/local-agent-core/README.md

 - CLI and web UI both use a shared `Agent` abstraction.
 - Long-term memory is integrated via OpenMemory and can be enabled per alias.
 - GPT‑OSS / Harmony prompt format is supported via the `gpt-oss-harmony` builder.
 - All existing modules are fully functional and tested independently.
-Each commit represents a clean, working milestone that can be extended safely. ed via the `gpt-oss-harmony` builder.
-- All existing modules are fully functional and tested independently.
 Each commit represents a clean, working milestone that can be extended safely.